-You are likely showing your rental property because it is vacant and needs to be filled or will soon be vacant.
+You are likely showing your Atlanta rental property because it is vacant and needs to be filled or will soon be vacant.
 There are two sides to this question so pay attention to their answer.
 If the tenants want to move in three or more months down the road, it could be inconvenient to you, plus they may find a place that suits them better in that time and leave you scrambling to find a new tenant.

-However, if they want to move in within the next week, it may show that they are poor planners and possibly leaving their old tenants stressing with a sudden and last-minute notice that they are moving out.
+However, if they want to move in within the next week, it may show that they are poor planners and possibly leaving their old landlords stressing with a sudden and last-minute notice that they are moving out.
 There are exceptions, of course, such as if they were living with someone else, if they had a sudden job change, or something similar.

 You want the timing to work out for the both of you, but think about their answer, it could tell you a lot about who they are.